Toshiba Satellite C55-C5241 Review

 Ports and Storage

-Connectivity is good, not excellent.
+Connectivity on the Toshiba Satellite C55 is good, not excellent.
 The system comes with one USB 3.0 port, two USB 2.0 ports, an HDMI output, an Ethernet jack, and an SD card reader.
 There’s also a built-in DVD burner.
 Wireless connectivity comes by way of 802.11bgn Wi-Fi and Bluetooth 4.0, letting you connect to a wide variety of the latest wireless hotspots and smart devices.

 For storage, there is a 1000GB hard drive.
 While hard drives aren’t as fast as solid-state drives (SSD), it can be forgiven for a budget desktop replacement laptop, it is larger than the 500GB hard drive space offered in the Lenovo G50, but is the same as the 1TB in the Toshiba Satellite C55-C5240.